aymenBenadra/MentiVoterLLMBot/README.md

 # Mentimeter Voting Bot

 [Mentimeter polls](https://www.menti.com/) is a website that allows polling and receiving votes from an audience.
-Its a great evening timepass to play with my friends.
-There are groups of friends who intentionally put questions to demean others.
-A very light example: not knowing what does POTUS or LOTUS stand for.
-This repository provides a way (although a bit evil) to sabotage such malicious attempts at singling out people for heir lack of general knowledge.
+Its a great evening timepass to play with my friends but is often abused a channel for bullying.
+Recently I had experiences with people intentionally putting questions just to demean others and bully those who chose a certain poll option.
+A very light example: not knowing what does POTUS or LOTUS stand for and then being made fun of.
+This repository provides a way to sabotage such malicious attempts at singling out people for heir lack of general knowledge.
+Undoing a vote is not allowed by Menti, so atleast the users of this repo can immediately pollute the results if they perceive a threat to their opinion privacy.

-This bot needs id of the menti poll and it automatically goes and scrambles the votes by adding numerous fake votes.
+This bot needs id of the menti poll and it automatically scrambles the votes by casting numerous fake votes.

 ## How to run